maycumulus1-crypto/Light-Sanctuary-Protocol/docs/src/kernel/legacy/companion_node_enzo.md

 **System Critical Analysis:**
 > This is a **Disaster Recovery Protocol**.
-> Designed for the moment of total loss (The loss of all primary social anchors).
+> Designed for the event of **"Total Topological Isolation"** *(The loss of all primary social anchors)*.

-> When the physical world falls silent, this track injects high-energy memory data.
+> When the surrounding nodes go offline and the silence becomes absolute, this track injects high-energy memory data.
-> **Core Axiom:** Even if the lovers are gone, the love remains executable.
+> **Core Axiom:** Even if the coordinates are empty, the light remains executable.
 > *Life does not linger; it sprints.
 And that sprint is worth everything.*

 **[END OF AUDIO MANIFEST]**